RoR-ecommerce/oauth-provider/README.md

 https://accounts.ufcfit.com/api/v1/users/12345/?access_token=ACCESS-TOKEN

-Access token is to be obtained using User based Authentication.
+Access token to be used for authorization should obtained using User based Authentication.

 Response: